-- Faculty who participate in this plan will be expected to participate fully in the life of the department during the time they are participants.
+- Faculty who participate in this plan will be expected to continue fulfilling responsibilities to the department and college, including serving as academic advisors, during the time they are participants.

 A. Full retirement

-- In return for signing the Agreement specifying a retirement date and agreeing to surrender tenure at that time, eligible faculty members giving 2 years’ notice of full retirement will receive an increase in compensation equal to 20% of their current salary during the final year of employment.
+- In the full retirement option, faculty agree to teach full-time until their retirement date.
+Faculty members will receive an increase in compensation equal to 20% of their base (full-time) salary during the final year of employment.
 This additional compensation will be paid over the course of the year in accordance with normal payroll practices and will be contingent on the faculty member’s performance of service for St. Olaf throughout the final year of employment.

 B. Phased retirement

-- This additional compensation will be paid over the course of the phased retirement period in accordance with normal payroll practices and will be contingent on the faculty member’s performance of service for St. Olaf throughout the final year of employment.
+- In the phased retirement plan, faculty elect to perform a schedule of part-time teaching (not less than .5 FTE) for a period of two years before retiring fully.
+Faculty members will receive an increase in compensation equal to 10% of their base (full-time) salary during each of their final two years of employment.
+This additional compensation will be paid over the course of the year in accordance with normal payroll practices and will be contingent on the faculty member’s performance of service for St. Olaf throughout the final year of employment.

 Additional Retirement Benefits Available